- Digital Authority: ORM is not a "nice-to-have", but the foundation for trust among investors and partners.

 Continuous monitoring of search results, adapting the strategy, exploring new formats (e.g., video or podcasts).

-Online Reputation Management for executives is not a one-time fire drill, but a continuous management task.
-In a world where algorithms increasingly determine how reality is perceived, ignoring ORM means handing over control of your own digital narrative to others.
-Take the wheel yourself.
+Online Reputation Management (ORM) for executives is not a one-time fire drill, but a continuous management task that must be approached just as strategically as financial planning or HR development.
+In a world where algorithms and AI systems increasingly determine how reality is perceived, failing to engage in ORM means leaving control of your own digital narrative entirely to others.

 Do you have questions about Online Reputation Management?